Clarifai/docs/docs/sdk/Model-Training-Tutorial/visual_embedder.md

 # Visual Embedder

-**Learn how to train a visual embedding model using Clarifai Python SDK**
+**Learn how to train a visual embedding model using Clarifai SDKs**
 <hr />

 Visual embedder models are neural network architectures specifically designed to transform high-dimensional visual data, such as images or videos, into low-dimensional representations, called embeddings.
 You can learn more about Visual Embedder [here](https://docs.clarifai.com/portal-guide/model/model-types/visual-embedder).